2021–22 CAF Confederation Cup qualifying rounds: Draw

 The draw for the qualifying rounds was held on 13 August 2021 at the CAF headquarters in Cairo, Egypt.

-The entry round of the 51 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-Year Ranking points shown in parentheses).
+The entry round of the 51 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown in parentheses).

 Format

 In the qualifying rounds, each tie was played on a home-and-away two-legged basis.
-If the aggregate score is tied after the second leg, the away goals rule was be applied, and if still tied, extra time won't be played, and the penalty shoot-out was be used to determine the winner (Regulations III.
+If the aggregate score was tied after the second leg, the away goals rule was applied, and if still tied, extra time won't be played, and the penalty shoot-out was used to determine the winner (Regulations III.
 13 & 14).

 Schedule

 The schedule of the competition was as follows.